kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 I nominate the number two.
 The saying, ["It takes two to tango"](https://dictionary.cambridge.org/dictionary/english/it-takes-two-to-tango) takes on a new meaning in the world of chemistry, physics, and biology.

 In chemistry, elements react with each other to try to attain configurations in which there are _eight_ electrons or completed octets.
 And eight is two cubed.
 This quest to make eight, either by sharing or tearing electrons is what gives elements their reactivity.
 It is what drives poisonous chlorine and combustible sodium to form physiologically benign sodium chloride or common salt.
-And even the lightest of the rare gases, helium, tries to attain a stable configuration whereby _two_ helium atoms cohabit to form one helium molecule.
+And even the lightest of the rare gases, helium, has _two_ electrons in its solitary atomic state.
 Evidence again of the power of two.

 Physics relies on repeatable measurements.
 And all measurements rely on comparisons.
 When you weigh one kilogram of beans, you are really comparing the weight of the beans with a weight that is known to be one kilogram.
 If you are using a commercial scale, which relies on spring tension, you are really comparing the tension or compression on the spring produced by the beans with the tension or compression from the known one kilogram weight.
 And this is as true with time, distance, and anything else you care to measure, as it is with weight. _All measurements are comparisons, and for that we need two_.